harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 >
 > You will need your computer, your brain, and a readiness to learn.
 Your computer needs to run OS X and have at least 4GB RAM, 2GHz, and a 100 GB HD.
 Alternatively, if you are a Windows user and your computer is fairly powerful, you could run a Linux Virtual Machine inside your normal Windows install.
 This requires some configuration.

-There are two reasons that I'll give now on why, if you do not already have a Macbook, that you should **NOT** go out and buy one.
+I believe the reason is that the reason is that Apple laptops are much easier to setup.
+If you already have a Macbook, please do not go out and buy a Windows machine, simply skip to the section titled "[Bonus] Setting Up Your Macbook".
+Otherwise, there are two main reasons why you should **NOT** go out and buy a Macbook:

-1. I made it through the entire bootcamp using a [Lenovo G410](https://www.cnet.com/products/lenovo-g410-59410765-black-intel-core-i5-4200m-2-50ghz-1600mhz-3mb/) that I purchased in early 2014, which made it over 5 years old when I started.
-What this means is that any old laptop will be sufficient for you to complete the bootcamp, even if your laptop might take a little longer to run your code.
-Having a slower laptop should not impede your ability to learn data science!
+1. Any old laptop with sufficient specs will be good enough for you to complete the bootcamp.
+I made it through the entire bootcamp using a [Lenovo G410](https://www.cnet.com/products/lenovo-g410-59410765-black-intel-core-i5-4200m-2-50ghz-1600mhz-3mb/) that I purchased in early 2014, which made it over 5 years old when I started.
+Even if your laptop might take a little longer to run, having a slower laptop should not impede your ability to learn data science.

 2. If you want to eventually be able to run your machine learning models in your GPU, you will be interested to know that for some mysterious reason, [Apple decided to drop support for NVIDIA](https://appleinsider.com/articles/19/01/18/apples-management-doesnt-want-nvidia-support-in-macos-and-thats-a-bad-sign-for-the-mac-pro).
 This means you will not have [CUDA](https://developer.nvidia.com/cuda-downloads), because your shiny new macbook will not have an NVIDIA graphics card.
 Also, in November 2019, [NVIDIA decided to drop macOS support](https://gizmodo.com/apple-and-nvidia-are-over-1840015246).
 In other words, it's unlikely any future models of Macbook Pros will ever have NVIDIA graphics cards.
+Currently, as of February 2020, [here is what Anaconda says](https://docs.anaconda.com/anaconda/user-guide/tasks/gpu-packages/) on this issue:

+   > The best performance and user experience for CUDA is on Linux systems.
+Windows is also supported.
+No Apple computers have been released with an NVIDIA GPU since 2014, so they generally lack the memory for machine learning applications and only have support for Numba on the GPU.

+   So there you have it.
+However, this doesn't mean that parallel computing won't be available to you in the future.
+From what what I understand, [PyOpenCl](https://pypi.org/project/pyopencl/) is an open-source project that aims to do most of what CUDA does, so there's still hope.
+You just might be waiting for a long time.

+By the way, from time to time, I hear arguments about "Linux vs. Apple" or the related arguments "Windows sucks!" or "Apple sucks!".
+I would encourage you not to partake in these kinds of discussions, because not only are they fruitless time-wasters, you would be well-served in becoming comfortable working with whatever system comes your way.
+So far in my career, my company laptops have only ever been Macbook Pros.
+They seem very ubiquitous in industry, so imagine how it would make me look if I walked into an interview and openly announced, "I only use Ubuntu, because Apple is too expensive!"
+Just because you prefer one over another is no reason to downtalk the other brand.
+Just acknowledge that all of these systems have their pros and cons and do your best to keep an open mind.

 ## What laptop should I get then?

 With the disadvantages of Apple stated above, as well as the generally inflated costs of Apple laptops (Windows is always cheaper for the same specs), if you already have a Windows computer, stick with it.
 Otherwise, you could purchase one with heavily ramped up specs for the same cost as a Macbook.
 In my case, I recently had the luxury to purchase a better laptop, and I settled on the [MSI GE65 Raider 9SF](https://www.msi.com/Laptop/GE65-RAIDER-9SX/Specification).
-[Costco is currently having a sale](https://www.costco.com/msi-ge65-raider-gaming-laptop---9th-gen-intel-core-i7-9750h---geforce-rtx-2070---240hz-1080p-display.product.100510949.html) on this particular laptop for just under 2K including taxes, with the following specs:
+[Costco was having a sale just before the time of this writing](https://www.costco.com/msi-ge65-raider-gaming-laptop---9th-gen-intel-core-i7-9750h---geforce-rtx-2070---240hz-1080p-display.product.100510949.html) on this particular laptop for $1750 before sales tax, with the following specs:

 9th-Gen Intel Core i7-9750H Processor 2.6GHz
 32GB DDR4 2666MHz RAM